 Aligning your strokes to the inside is by far the easiest to manage.
-It has no affect on the dimensions of your object, the size you make is the size you export.
+It doesn’t affect the dimensions of your object, the size you make, is the size you export.
 However, there are two downsides to keep in mind.

 Inside doesn’t accommodate stroke caps

 The biggest negative of inside alignment is no stroke caps.
 If rounded caps and joins are part of your style, you won’t be able to achieve them as easily.
 You would need to expand the object and do it manually—no thanks.

 Open paths are only central without a custom stroke width

 If your design style doesn’t require stroke caps, you still need to watch out when drawing paths which aren’t closed.
 It may be tricky to achieve consistency.
 As they will always align to the centre, you can overcome this by making a custom stroke width profile.